Knowing how to identify potential issues with your car is essential.

 Again, we suggest checking for minor, repairable issues first.
 If you’ve experienced other symptoms on this list, inspect the filtration unit.

-Whining Fuel Pump
+6. Whining or Damaged Fuel Pump

-Reduced Fuel Mileage
+7. Reduced Fuel Mileage

 The injectors influence how much fuel your engine consumes.
 Without a functional filtration unit, they can get dirty.

-Sediment or buildup can impact how the injectors function.
+Sediment or buildup can impact how the fuel injectors function.
 They can become erratic, injecting excess gasoline or diesel unnecessarily.

 Plus, cylinder misfires, engine stalls, and trouble starting up are all taxing on your engine.
 The harder the motor has to work, the thirstier it will be.

-You’ll save yourself money in the long-term by checking the fuel filter to see if it needs repairs or a replacement.
+You’ll save yourself money in the long term by checking the fuel filter to see if it needs repairs or a replacement.

 What If You Ignore the Symptoms and Don’t Change Your Fuel Filter?